How to experience the best of NYC in Melbourne

 Order up New York cheesecake

 Brunetti offers an epic cake collection, and the New York cheesecake is one of our all time faves.
 The decadent, baked cream cheese filling sits atop a buttery biscuit base.
-Served with seasonal fruit for a refreshing touch of sweetness.
-Pop in for a slice or grab a whole one to go, we ain't judging.
+Over at Pepe’s Italian & Liquor, the signature lemon cheesecake is baked low and slow in classic NYC style.
+Or head to the elegant Tea Rooms 1892 for a deliciously tough choice.
+Will it be floral hibiscus cheesecake or a baked berry masterpiece?

 Find flea market fashion and Fifth Avenue style

 Head to Saturdays NYC in QV for gorgeous, minimalist clothing and lifestyle products.
-At Emporium, you can pick up an elegant handbag or wallet from Kate Spade New York.
-Rag & Bone on Elizabeth Street is the Melbourne outpost of this coveted New York clothing brand.
+At DFO South Wharf, you can pick up an elegant handbag or wallet from Kate Spade New York.
 If vintage is your jam, pick through the racks of old-school thrift-store finds at American Rag.
 They source their garments from the US, so you just might score a Brooklyn flea market find in your own backyard.

 Catch a Broadway show

-Step inside Her Majesty’s Theatre and emerge in the streets of 18th century New York.
+Jump out of bed and stumble to the streets of New York at Dolly Parton's 9 to 5.
+The feel-good musical is on now at the State Theatre.
+Or step inside Her Majesty’s Theatre and emerge in the streets of 18th century New York.
 Hamilton is the new cult favourite musical with music by Lin-Manuel Miranda.
 The award winning show delves into American history through the story of Alexander Hamilton.
 Already seen it?
 After making it's debut in New York four years ago, Harry Potter and the Cursed Child has taken up residence in Melbourne's own Princess Theatre.
-The magical show recently relaunched as a refreshed one night version.

 More New York style bars and diners to try